squaresLab/MultiEdit_Experiments/data/coverage-experiments/README.md

 * `coverage-data-final`
 -- coverage of tests on patch locations in the patched version of the code.
-* `coverage-pattern.txt`
--- same as above, in a different format.
 * `buggy-versions` and `buggy-versions-only-bears`
 -- coverage of tests on buggy version of the code.
 Defects4J and Bears data, resp.
-* `buggy-versions-locations-only` and `buggy-versions-locations-only-bears` -- coverage of tests on patch locations in the buggy version of the code.
+* `buggy-versions-locations-only` and `buggy-versions-locations-only-bears` -- coverage of tests on only patch locations in the buggy version of the code.
 Defects4J and Bears data, resp.